Faith Chennette Earns Certified Healthcare Simulation Educator Certificate from the Society for Simulation in Healthcare (SSH)

 Vivian Schrader and Jayne Josephsen Publish Article in Syllabus

 Vivian Schrader and Jayne Josephsen had an article published in Syllabus vol 2 number 1, a peer reviewed journal.
 Title: Preparing RNs for the Online Learning Environment.
 Congratulations to these ladies for their scholarly work.

-Congratulations to RN-BS online adjunct faculty: Faith Chennette, RN and Crissy Hunter, RN (pictured below, left to right) who recently passed their CNE exams!
+- Autumn 2012: Certified Nurse Educators, Congratulations to RN-BS online adjunct faculty: Faith Chennette, RN, CNE and Crissy Hunter, RN, CNE who recently passed their CNE exams!
 The mission of the Academic Nurse Educator Certification Program is to recognize excellence in the advanced specialty role of the academic nurse educator.